krb5/krb5/doc/rst_source/krb_admins/admin_commands/kdb5_util.rst

 Adds a new master key to the master key principal, but does not mark it as active.
 Existing master keys will remain.
-The **-e** option specifies of the encryption type of the new master key.
+The **-e** option specifies the encryption type of the new master key; see :ref:`Encryption_and_salt_types` in :ref:`kdc.conf(5)` for a list of possible values.
 The **-s** option stashes the new master key in the stash file, which will be created if it doesn't already exist.

 After a new master key is added, it should be propagated to slave servers via a manual or periodic invocation of :ref:`kprop(8)`.
 Then,